 Curriculum & Instruction

-The School of Education is taking applications for the Curriculum and Instruction Program in our master’s degree in education.
-This program is designed to support school-based educators in developing advanced knowledge and skill with research-based practices necessary to promote K- 12 students’ development of the multiple literacies needed to meet the demands of the 21st century.
-A program emphasis is to create a professional learning community of the school- and university-based members of the program, with a common goal of advancing teaching practice to foster student learning of the ambitious outcomes represented in California’s academic standards: CCSS-ELA, CCSS-Math, CA-NGSS.
+The Curriculum and Instruction master’s degree in education is designed to support school-based educators in developing advanced knowledge and skill with research-based practices necessary to promote PK-16 students’ development of the multiple literacies needed to meet the demands of the 21st century.
+A program emphasis is to create a professional learning community of the school- and university-based members of the program, with a common goal of advancing teaching practice to foster student learning.

-- 1 quarter for completing a culminating action research project involving the study of a problem of teaching practice;
+- A culminating action research project involving the study of a problem of teaching practice;

-- Hybrid course delivery to accommodate the schedule of working professionals;
+- Hybrid and online course delivery to accommodate the schedule of working professionals;

-- Program faculty with expertise in elementary or secondary classroom instruction with diverse students.
+- Program faculty with expertise in PK, elementary or secondary classroom instruction with diverse students.

-- Access to a school site for conducting action research.
+- Access to an educational setting for conducting action research.